Hillend, Fife

-The village has a population of 217 (2001).
+The village had a population of 217 in 2001.

 History

 The village was named by 1775 as Hillend, as the town occupies a position at the north end of Letham Hill, the natural border between the towns of Inverkeithing and Dalgety Bay.
 Hillend was known as a linen weaving village, and has been home to the Category C listed Hillend Tavern since the early 19th century.

 Hillend was described in 1882 by, Frances Groome in Ordnance Gazetteer of Scotland as: "a village in Inverkeithing and Dalgety parishes, Fife, 1¼ mile NE of Inverkeithing town.
 It has a post office under Inverkeithing and a public school".

 Historically, Hillend village has been under the same parish and administrative boundary as neighbouring Inverkeithing.
 Since 1975, Hillend is governed under Dalgety Bay and Hillend Community Council.

 Hillend had a bypass built and opened in 1993, now the A921.

-Hillend Play Park and Hillend Underpass, a feature of the village, linking the village to its south road into Inverkeithing.

-Present Day

-Hillend playground is located off Main Street.
-Hillend Cemetery is currently managed by Fife Council.
-Hillend is home to the award winning Hillend Tavern pub.
-Hillend also has a florist.